windweller/play-to-grade/bounce/programs/data/README.md

 **Note**

 We corrected a data uniqueness check issue that made us under-counted the number of unique programs in our dataset.
-This does not affect the binary prediction task and results showed in the paper, but it does affect the numbers that we report.
+This does not affect the binary prediction task and results showed in the paper, but it does affect the numbers (number of programs) that we report.
 The ArXiv report has been corrected, but not the NeurIPS version.